MileHacker Logo

 Modern Aguascalientes

 Today, Aguascalientes shows a compelling snapshot of modern Mexico, while preserving its profound roots.
-This city is perhaps most famous for the Feria Nacional de San Marcos, Mexico's largest and most important fair.
-It brings millions of visitors, displaying the state's lively spirit and rich traditions.
+This metropolis is perhaps most famous for the Feria Nacional de San Marcos, Mexico's largest and most important fair.
+It brings millions of guests, displaying the state's lively spirit and rich traditions.

-Beyond the Feria, Aguascalientes is a global reputation as the "Guava Capital" due to its extensive guava orchards, notably in the adjacent pueblo mágico of Calvillo.
-This fruit forms the basis for plenty of local sweets and beverages.
+Beyond the Feria, Aguascalientes is a global reputation as the "Guava Capital" because of its extensive guava orchards, notably in the adjacent pueblo mágico of Calvillo.
+This fruit forms the basis for numerous local sweets and beverages.
 The city sustains a reputation for its clean streets, orderly atmosphere, and friendly residents, which helps its nickname, "The Land of Good People."

 Cultural Richness & Attractions